 Full-Time MBA

-MBA students may enroll in up to 6 credit hours of elective graduate coursework in CU Boulder programs other than the Leeds School of Business with explicit approval from the MBA Programs office prior to enrollment.
+MBA students may enroll in up to 6 credit hours of elective graduate coursework from CU Boulder programs other than the Leeds School of Business with explicit approval from the MBA Programs office prior to enrollment.
 All remaining 18 credit hours of electives must be taken within the MBA program.
 MBA academic internship credits will decrement the total number of non-Leeds elective credits available.
 Students may not take courses outside the University of Colorado Boulder and count them toward the degree.
 Students should contact individual departments for course listings and registration requirements for non-business courses.

 All courses applied toward the 55 credit hours must be taken for a grade.
 Courses in which a C- or below is received are not accepted for credit toward the 55 credit hours and may have to be retaken.
 In this case, both grades are factored into the GPA.
 To withdraw from an elective course and receive a grade of W, a student must be earning a passing grade in that course.
 Students normally are not permitted to withdraw from courses after the sixth week of the semester.
 Students in the MBA program may not withdraw from specified MBAC lockstep coursework.
 An "I" is an incomplete grade.
 Use of the "I" is at the discretion of the course instructor and/or the dean.
 Students must ask for an incomplete grade.
 An "I" is given only when students, for reasons beyond their control, have been unable to complete course requirements.
 A substantial amount of work must have been satisfactorily completed before approval for such a grade is given.